jayauriga/ITAP/README.md

 	•	Type your answers for the quiz questions
 	•	Study mode displays commands and expected answers by topic
 	•	After finishing a quiz, your score and recommendations for revision are displayed

-How to Use

-  •	Type your answers for the quiz questions
-	•	Study mode displays commands and expected answers by topic
-	•	After finishing a quiz, your score and recommendations for revision are displayed